 On 15 May 2019, Deutsche Bank filed its statement of defense with the Regional Court Frankfurt am Main rejecting any liability towards Warburg.
 On 22 July 2019, Deutsche Bank received Warburg's response statement.
 Deutsche Bank responded on 21 October 2019.
 On 20 December 2019, Deutsche Bank received the notice from the Regional Court Frankfurt am Main that the hearing date is scheduled for 20 April 2020.
-On 20 March 2020, Warburg extended its claim against Deutsche Bank to indemnify Warburg in relation to the € 176 million confiscation order issued by the Regional Court Bonn in the criminal cum-ex trial on 18 March 2020.
+On 20 March 2020, Warburg extended its claim against Deutsche Bank to indemnify Warburg in relation to the € 176 million (thereof € 166 million in relation to taxes and € 10 million in relation to interest) confiscation order issued by the Regional Court Bonn in the criminal cum-ex trial on 18 March 2020.
 Further, Warburg requested a stay of the civil litigation.
 On 27 March 2020, Deutsche Bank responded by rejecting the requested extension of the claim.
 On 30 March 2020, the Regional Court Frankfurt am Main cancelled the oral hearing initially scheduled for 20 April 2020 due to the COVID 19 pandemic and asked Deutsche Bank to comment on Warburg's motion to stay the civil litigation by 20 April 2020.
 In its response filed on 20 April 2020, Deutsche Bank rejected Warburg's extension of the claim and Warburg's motion to stay the civil litigation.
+On May 8, 2020, Deutsche Bank was informed by the court that Warburg's request to stay the proceedings was denied by the court and that the hearing is scheduled for September 7, 2020.
+On July 3, 2020, Deutsche Bank received an additional brief from Warburg in relation to the years 2007 to 2009 by which Warburg introduced the tax assessments of the Hamburg Tax Office for the years 2007 to 2009 against Warburg in the amount of € 187 million (thereof € 120 million in relation to taxes and € 67 million in relation to interest) into the proceedings.
+Based on the tax assessment notices received for 2007 to 2011, Warburg is now claiming a total of € 250 million (thereof € 166 million in relation to taxes and € 84 million in relation to interest).
+With its new submission Warburg is claiming indemnification against taxes resulting from cum-ex transactions conducted in 2007 to 2009 and compensation of unspecified damages relating to these transactions.